splunk/public-o11y-docs/synthetics/api-test/api-test-results.rst

 View results for a specific run
 ---------------------------------
-To navigate to the :guilabel:`Run Results` view for a single run, select a data point within the :guilabel:`Performance KPIs` chart with the visualization interval at :strong:`Run level` and the segmentation set to :strong:`Location`.
+To navigate to the :guilabel:`Run results` view for a single run, select a data point within the :guilabel:`Performance KPIs` chart with the visualization interval at :strong:`Run level` and the segmentation set to :strong:`Location`.

 If you're viewing aggregate data (for example, at a 20-minute interval instead of run level), selecting a data point zooms you in to see run-level detail.
-Then you can select a specific run to see the :guilabel:`Run Results` from there.
+Then you can select a specific run to see the :guilabel:`Run results` from there.

 You can also select a row in the :guilabel:`Recent run results` table below the :guilabel:`Performance KPIs` chart.